-In what ways can Mormons benefit from reading non-Mormon scholars of religious studies?
+In what ways can Latter-day Saints benefit from reading scholars of other religions?

 The world of archaeology is different, of course.
 Archaeologists are trying the best they know how to make sense of what they pull out of the ground or pick up on its surface.
 The material remains that they work with may posit all kinds of possible answers, but little of personal theology is at play in archaeological results.

 What would S. Kent Brown teach if he had one final year with students?

 If granted another year of teaching, I would want to offer one of three courses.

 - The visit of the Resurrected Christ to the New World.